 The Philippines has a tropical climate, just like India.
 Hence the diseases in the Philippines are similar like in India.
 So, if you study MBBS in the Philippines, you’ll be taught and trained for the same conditions as you would have if you were studying MBBS in India.
 This is a massive advantage for the students who want to come back and practice in India.
 Because, in other foreign countries, you’ll handle patients with a completely different type of diseases, which are not prevalent in India.
 Therefore, when you come back to India to practice as a doctor – you’ll need lots of time and effort to be accustomed to the local diseases in India.
 Here you’ll be a few steps ahead if you study MBBS in the Philippines, as you’ll already be familiar with the same diseases like in India and you can start practice immediately after passing the MCI test.

-The overall course fee for five years MD course (sometimes up to 6 years depending on the college) is very affordable, we can safely say almost five times cheaper than the average cost of study medicine in a private medical college in India.
+The overall course fee for five years MD course (sometimes up to 6 years depending on the college) is very affordable, we can safely say almost five times cheaper than the average cost of studying medicine in a private medical college in India.

 Affordable Living Cost: